-Located in the heart of Martinsburg, West Virginia, Berkeley County Meals on Wheels has been in operation since July 1971.
-With the care, and effort of over 150 volunteers offering their time as cooks, food packers, drivers, and administrative help, we are able to deliver hot nutritious meals to the doors of upwards of 200 homebound Berkeley County recipients.
-That adds up to approximately 1,000 meals prepared and delivered each week!
+Located in the heart of Martinsburg, West Virginia, Berkeley County Meals on Wheels has been in operation since May 1971.
+With the care and effort of over 200 volunteers offering their time as cooks, food packers, drivers, and administrative help, we are able to deliver hot nutritious meals to the doors of over 250 homebound Berkeley County recipients each day.
+That adds up to over 1,250 meals prepared and delivered each week!

-Our organization is driven by our Program Manager, Dianne Waldron, who gives 100% of her heart and soul to the cause and backed by a goal-focused 13-member Board of Directors (100% volunteer-based).
+Our organization is driven by our Program Manager, Dianne Waldron, who gives 100% of her heart and soul to the cause, and is backed by a goal-focused 100% volunteer-based Board of Directors.
 Our amazing kitchen staff makes the task of preparing and cooking all of that food seem easy!

 WHO WE ARE